 Vocational Internship (4th and 6th semester)

 The internships are to be completed in the 4th (five weeks) and 6th semester (10 weeks).
-The students contact favoured companies independently.
-To this end, the extensive partner network of the study programme is available to them.
+You contact favoured companies independently.
+To this end, the extensive partner network of the study programme is available to you.

 Semester Abroad or European Project Semester (5th semester)